JEDI? Like the Star Wars film?

 And now… Oracle goes back to court

-We can only speculate that Oracle are hoping that this, combined with the political pressure on the DoD, will result in a joint contract with one of the other Cloud providers (like its new Cloud partner Microsoft) that can shore up Oracle’s insufficient security.
+We can only speculate that Oracle is hoping that this, combined with the political pressure on the DoD, will result in a joint contract with one of the other Cloud providers (like its new Cloud partner Microsoft) that can shore up Oracle’s insufficient security.

 What do Amazon and Microsoft think about this?